9 min

 Myth #7: “You Need Expensive Supplements and Products”

-• Exogenous ketones (not necessary for most people)
+• Exogenous ketones (not necessary for 99% of people)

 Myth #8: “Keto is Too Restrictive to Maintain”

-• Intuitive keto (focus on principles, not strict tracking)
+• Intuitive keto (focus on principles, stop obsessive tracking)

 Myth #9: “Keto Causes Hair Loss”

-Any significant dietary change or rapid weight loss can temporarily affect hair growth.
-This is not specific to keto and usually resolves.
+Any significant dietary change or rapid weight loss can temporarily mess with your hair growth cycle.
+This happens with ANY diet where you lose weight quickly or change your eating dramatically.
+It’s not specific to keto.

 Myth #10: “You’ll Gain All the Weight Back”